EdemD/DataSnipers/Deliverables/5 RScript/Analysis_and_plots.md

 Proofread Statement
 -------------------

-The document was proofread by Kumar Vikash on Nov 7, 2018
+The document was proofread by Kumar Vikash on Dec 7, 2018